ngocusth/hicstuff/README.md

         -s or --size: Minimum size threshold to consider contigs.
 Defaults to 0 (keep all tigs).
         -n or --no-clean-up: If enabled, intermediary BED files will be kept after erating the contact map.
 Disabled by defaut.
         -p or --pos-matrix: If enabled, generates a sparse matrix with positions (chr,pos) tead of GRAAL-compatible format.
         -t or --threads: Number of threads to use for the aligner and samtools.
-Defaults to         -T or --tmp: Directory for storing intermediary BED files and temporary sort files. aults to the output directory.
+Defaults to 1 -T or --tmp: Directory for storing intermediary BED files and temporary sort files.
+Defaults to the output directory.
         -m or --minimap: Use the minimap2 aligner instead of bowtie2.
 Not enabled by default.
         -i or --iterative: Map reads iteratively, by truncating reads to 20bp and then eatedly extending and aligning them.
+Not enabled by default.
         -F or --filter: Filter out spurious 3C events (loops and uncuts).
 Requires -e to be estriction enzyme, not a chunk size.
         -h or --help: Display this help message.